-- b) Fire and smoke control doors shall be self-closing, and the self-closing device shall either be: - i) active at all times, or - activated by releasing a hold-open device in response to operation of a smoke detector (see Paragraph 3.15.10), or - iii) a self-closer that is activated by operation of a smoke detector but allows the door to swing freely at other times.
-The smoke detector requirements shall be the same as for a hold-open device (see Paragraph 3.15.10), and - c) If such doors are required to be secure, they shall be fitted with simple fastenings that can be readily operated from the direction approached by people making an escape complying with Paragraph 3.15.14, and - d) They shall not be fitted with any locking devices unless these comply with Paragraph 3.15.2, and - e) They shall have door handles which satisfy the requirements of Acceptable Solution D1/AS1 for use by people with disabilities, and - f) They shall be constructed to ensure that the forces required to open these doors do not exceed those able to be applied: - i) with a single hand to release the latch (where fitted), and - ii) using two hands to set the door in motion, and - iii) using a single hand to open the door to the minimum required width.
+- b) Fire and smoke control doors shall be self-closing, and the self-closing device shall either be: - i) active at all times, or - ii) activated by releasing a hold-open device in response to operation of a smoke detector (see Paragraph 3.15.10), or - iii) a self-closer that is activated by operation of a smoke detector but that allows the door to swing freely at other times.
+The smoke detector requirements shall be the same as for a hold-open device (see Paragraph 3.15.10), and - c) If doors are required to be secure, they shall be fitted with panic fastenings complying with Paragraph 3.15.13 and situated in accordance with Paragraph 3.15.12 or fitted with simple fastenings that can be readily operated from the direction approached by people making an escape complying with Paragraph 3.15.14, and - d) They shall not be fitted with any locking devices unless these comply with Paragraph 3.15.2, and - e) They shall have door handles which satisfy the requirements of Acceptable Solution D1/AS1 for use by people with disabilities, and - f) They shall be constructed to ensure that the forces required to open these doors do not exceed those able to be applied: - i) with a single hand to release the latch (where fitted), and - ii) using two hands to set the door in motion, and - iii) using a single hand to open the door to the minimum required width.

-These requrements are based on the force requirements of Appendix C C6.1.3.
+These requirements are based on the force requirements of Appendix C C6.1.3.